Cloud-Architekt/AzurePrivilegedIAM/ClassificationExplorer/content/attack-paths/azure-rbac-escalation.md

 Write access to role assignments (User Access Administrator or Owner) lets a principal grant itself Owner over subscriptions and resources, including Tier 0 resources.

 ## Prerequisite
-A role containing Microsoft.Authorization/roleAssignments/write at the target scope.
+A principal with Microsoft.Authorization/roleAssignments/write at the intended scope, without an Azure RBAC condition or deny assignment that prevents the desired role assignment.

 ## Steps
 1. Identify the scope (management group, subscription, resource) where you hold roleAssignments/write.
-2. Create a role assignment granting a controlled principal the Owner (or another privileged) role.
+2. Create a role assignment granting a controlled principal the Owner role, or another role that provides the required control-plane permissions.
 3. Use the new Owner rights to manage resources and any attached managed identities.

 ## Actions